sydthomason/onlineSuitStore/README.txt

 The shopping cart has specific items defined in the settings.py file.
 Be sure to view the file and search for references to 'cart'.

-This version is updated to work with Django 4.0.2 and Python 3.9.
+This version is updated to work with Django 5 and Python 3.11 and implements product inventory.
+The number of items that can be added to the cart is based on the number in inventory.
+See the 'cart/forms.py'

 This application was created as a sample by Dr. George Royce for the ISQA Web Application Development Course